Japanese Knotweed Used in Medicine: Traditional Uses, Resveratrol & Safety

 Can Japanese knotweed be harvested in the UK for medicine?

-No. Harvesting risks the illegal spread of an invasive species.
+No. Harvesting risks spreading an invasive species.

 Key Takeaways